EhoumanEvans/HEDS-workshop/README.md

 # Workshop Materials

 This repository contains all of the data and code needed for the workshop as well as instructions on how to install R and RStudio.
-The slides for the workshop can be found <a href="https://docs.google.com/presentation/d/11GWOihHr0eaIKlly4DwgspvRJUBx3C0IDWcu8kgVkQw/edit?usp=sharing">here</a>.
+The slides for the workshop can be found <a href="https://docs.google.com/presentation/d/11GWOihHr0eaIKlly4DwgspvRJUBx3C0IDWcu8kgVkQw/edit?usp=sharing" target="_blank">here</a>.

+# Installing R and RStudio

+Instructions for installing R and RStudio prior to the workshop on a <a href="http://www.reed.edu/data-at-reed/software/R/r_studio.html" target="_blank">Mac</a> or a <a href="http://www.reed.edu/data-at-reed/software/R/r_studio_pc.html" target="_blank">PC</a> can be found at these links.

 # Instructor